-- has also fulfilled both criteria
+- both lowMobilityEvaluation [2] and cellEdgeEvaluation [2] criteria are fulfilled.

 In this case the UE is not required to meet Tdetect,EUTRAN , Tmeasure,EUTRAN and Tevaluate,EUTRAN as defined in Table 4.2.2.5-1 or Table 4.2.2.5-3.